psai2002/Resume-parser-using-Gemini-API/README.md

 4. Extracts name, email, phone, college, skills from the data passed to Gemini API.
 5. Finally, displays the extracted output in pandas dataframe.

-The code is written in python.
+- The code is written in python. -

+- Install python in system -

 **Import modules:**
 - pandas